-The Native Subcommittee has developed a companion specification to OpenRTB called the Native Ad Specification.
+The Native Subcommittee has developed a companion specification to OpenRTB called the Dynamic Native Ads API.
 It defines the request parameters and response markup structure of native ad units.
-This object provides the means of transporting request parameters as an opaque string so that the specific parameters can evolve separately under the auspices of the Native Ad Specification.
+This object provides the means of transporting request parameters as an opaque string so that the specific parameters can evolve separately under the auspices of the Dynamic Native Ads API.
 Similarly, the ad markup served will be structured according to that specification.

 The presence of a Native as a subordinate of the Imp object indicates that this impression is offered as a native type impression.
-At the publisher's discretion, that same impression may also be offered as banner and/or video by also including as Imp subordinates the Banner and/or Video objects, respectively.
+At the publisher's discretion, that same impression may also be offered as banner, video, and/or audio by also including as Imp subordinates objects of those types.
 However, any given bid for the impression must conform to one of the offered types.

-Attribute Туре Description request string; required Request payload complying with the Native Ad Specification. ver string; recommended Version of the Native Ad Specification to which request complies; highly recommended for efficient parsing. api integer array List of supported API frameworks for this impression.
+Attribute Туре Description request string; required Request payload complying with the Native Ad Specification. ver string; recommended Version of the Dynamic Native Ads API to which request complies; highly recommended for efficient parsing. api integer array List of supported API frameworks for this impression.
 Refer to List 5.6.
 If an API is not explicitly listed, it is assumed not to be supported. battr integer array Blocked creative attributes.
 Refer to List 5.3. ext object Placeholder for exchange-specific extensions to OpenRTB.